-Although the term “managed document review” is commonly understood to those who frequently deal with e-discovery, the term may be less familiar to others.
-In short, managed document review (sometimes called managed review) occurs when an outside firm or vendor manages a document review project on behalf of a party engaged in litigation or subject to a subpoena.
+Although the term “managed document review” is commonly understood to those who frequently deal with e-discovery and legal document reviews, the term may be less familiar to others.
+In short, managed document review (sometimes called managed review) occurs when an outside company or vendor manages a document review project on behalf of a party engaged in litigation or subject to a subpoena.

 An important part of the discovery process in litigation is the parties’ exchange of documents relevant to the case.
 Historically, attorneys were responsible for reviewing and producing documents on behalf of their clients.
 Typically, upon receipt of a request for documents from an opponent in litigation, attorneys would work with their clients to collect documents in their clients’ possession that were relevant to the legal matter.
 After collection, the attorney (or most likely the attorney’s associates) would review the collected documents and determine which were truly relevant to the litigation, responsive to the document requests and would be turned over to the opposing party.
 Those documents that were not relevant or those that were privileged (for instance attorney – client communications) were removed from the collection and not produced to the opponent.

 However, in the late 1990s and early 2000s when e-mail became a prevalent method of communication and nearly every industry digitized and computerized workflows, the volume of documents and information subject to review and production in lawsuit exploded.
 This explosion of “electronically stored information,” or ESI for short, begat the age of electronic discovery– “e-discovery.”
 Litigants could no longer collect a few boxes of hard copy documents and turn them over to attorneys for review and production.